vodish/phphotrod/README.md

-# phphotrod
+# Php Hot Rod
-Php Hot Rod is simple frame for building multi sites on a pure php
+`Php Hot Rod` is simple frame for building multi sites on a pure php